 NOTE: Students who have earned an Associate of Applied Science degree or the equivalent are not automatically admissible, but may be admitted according to regular transfer admission criteria.

 Regular Transfer Admission

 Transfer students will be granted regular admission if they meet all the following requirements:

 - Have a cumulative GPA of at least 2.0 on a 4.0 scale on all transferable college-level coursework attempted, (All grades, including Fs, will be considered for calculation of GPA to determine admission to TWU.), and

 - Are in good standing and eligible to return at their previous institution(s).

 Students may transfer credit hours from junior or community colleges.
-All such credit is usually accepted as lower-level semester credit hours unless otherwise indicated in TWU Course Equivalencies.
+All such credit is accepted as lower-level semester credit hours unless otherwise approved by academic leadership in the discipline.
 There is no maximum number of semester credit hours transferred from four-year institutions, and these semester credit hours will be accepted at the level taken.
 Please reference Transfer of Semester Credit Hours for more information about transferring courses to TWU.